datajoint/element-miniscope/docs/src/concepts.md

 ## Roadmap

 Further development of this Element is community driven.
-Upon user requests we will continue adding features to this Element.
+Upon user requests and based on guidance from the Scientific Steering Group we will add features to this Element, such as:

++ Acquisition & Preprocessing tools
++ Inscopix
+  + Data Acquisition Software (IDAS)
+  + Data Processing Software (IDPS)
+  + Multimodal Image Registration and Analysis (MIRA)
++ MiniAn
++ CaImAn
++ CNMF-E
++ CellReg

 ## References